 The stringency of an Irrevocable Trust begs the question: how could it possibly be a good idea to get this type of Trust?
 But believe it or not, there are some distinct benefits to an Irrevocable Trust.

 Estate tax benefit: Items and assets you put into an Irrevocable Trust do not add to the value of an estate.
 That means creating an Irrevocable Trust could be a financially smart move for anyone with a very large estate.
-In 2020, estates valued at more than $11,580m are subject to federal tax (note, the tax is applied only to any amount over that threshold).
+In 2022, estates valued at more than $12.06 million are subject to federal tax (note: the tax is applied only to any amount over that threshold).
+This value is projected to raise to $12.92 million in 2023.

 Asset protection: An Irrevocable Trust can protect assets from judgements and creditors.
 If you have a high-profile career or are otherwise likely subject to lawsuits, an Irrevocable Trust may be a good idea.